Santino left the conflict in Sudan and, after living in limbo in Egypt, has come to Australia with his family.

 Michael Gawenda is one of Australia’s best known and most distinguished journalists.
 His story begins in Lodz, Poland, where his mother and father worked in the city’s thriving textile industry.
-When Germany invaded Poland in 1939, his parents, who were both Jewish, were forced to flee to Siberia with their two daughters.
-It was not until the war ended in 1945 that they could return to their home, hoping to be reunited with the families they had left behind.
-They were devastated to discover that few of their family members had survived.
+When Germany invaded Poland in 1939, his Jewish parents had to flee to Siberia with their two daughters.
+They could not return until the war ended when they hoped to be reunited with the families they had left behind.
+They found, to their horror, that few of their family members had survived.

 No one on my father’s side survived … My mum found her brother and sister, but no one else.

 Michael’s parents decided to leave Poland along with the tide of other Jewish refugees.

 They wanted to leave and start afresh.
 That is the experience of refugees throughout the ages and everywhere, and we forget that a lot of refugees have had a hard time.